 20 Vegetables Ranked By Protein

 That’s not all.
-Another Food and Nutrition Research study found that plant protein could help dieters feel fuller and less hungry than the same amount of animal protein.
+Another Nutrients journal study found that plant protein could help dieters feel just as full and less hungry than the same amount of animal protein.

 Yes, we included some botanically-classified fruits like eggplant and pepper, but we put them on the list because people typically eat them like veggies.
 All protein content information was collected from the USDA’s National Nutrient Database for Standard Reference.